-Thankfully the utilities are starting to respond.
+The overall rate of improvement, when there is any, is slow.
 The 2018 ACSI report notes that customer satisfaction, “inch[ed] up by 0.4% to… 75.2,” of 100 points.
-This report is, “based on interviews with 16,763 customers, chosen at random and contacted via email between January 5 and December 13, 2017.”
-Unfortunately, measuring customer satisfaction also found that this “glacial” rate of adaptation appears to characterize energy utilities right now despite the “rapid change” in the “industry landscape.”
+Unfortunately, this “glacial” rate of adaptation appears to characterize utilities right now — despite the, rapid change in the industry landscape.

 It is not surprising that some utilities report developing their own customer satisfaction assessments.
 A study by GTM Research found that: “Utilities are looking in-house to assess customer-centric performances, foregoing traditional customer benchmarks….”

 That is a good idea if they do it well and corroborate with independent information.
 Unfortunately, many seem to ignore independent customer satisfaction scores.
 “Many had little knowledge of their JD Power customer satisfaction scores…, and many are placing increasing emphasis on their own, proprietary measures of satisfaction,” GTM Research found.

 Ignoring independent experts is unwise.
 Internal assessments may offer valuable detail, but they require vigilant monitoring.
 And ignoring outside information looks dangerous because outside information is a check on groupthink.
 Utilities do not need to make any overt decision to stick their proverbial heads in the sand.
 Groupthink often spreads undetected until it is too late.

 Utilities that still have monopolies must be even more careful.
 They do not have the kind of direct feedback that the marketplace provides, and they need to make sure that their monopolies remain justified.
 Tech giants are ready to unseat even municipal utilities, as they have with banking, another industry with historically low customer satisfaction.